-Despite the fact that, so far, no theory has been successful enough to predict the value of the fine-structure constant, QED has achieved a great success in explaining the electromagnetic interactions.
-In section 3 I shall define another constant with a remarkable property that will give us a better understanding of the universe.
+Despite the fact that, so far, no theory has been successful enough to predict the value of the fine-structure constant, QED has achieved a great success in explaining electromagnetic interactions between electrons, positrons and photons.
+In the next section I shall define a new Planck constant () with a remarkable property that will give us a better understanding of the universe.